Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

   @restrict: [ // You can use the @restrict annotation to define authorizations on a fine-grained level.

-        { grant: ['READ', 'CREATE'], to: 'support' },          // ✅ Support users Can view and create incidents
+        { grant: ['READ', 'CREATE'], to: 'support' },          // ✅ Support users can view and create incidents

         // ✅ THIS IS THE KEY CHANGE:
         // Support users can only UPDATE or DELETE incidents that are either